owikle/Hist320project/pages/essay-01.md

 3. Florence Kelley.  http://florencekelley.northwestern.edu/

-4. Kirsten Downey.  *“The Woman Behind the New Deal”, FDR’s Secretary of Labor and his moral conscience”.
+4. Kirsten Downey.  *“The Woman Behind the New Deal”, FDR’s Secretary of Labor and his Moral Conscience”.
 2009.